An00bIS47/Homekit/README.md

 #### MiFlora
-Connects MiFlora Flower bluetooth devices to Homekit.
+Connects MiFlora Flower bluetooth devices to Homekit via Nimble.
 This plugin exposes a temperature, moisture, fertility and light itensity sensor with EVE history support.

 #### RCSwitch
-Exposes multiple Intertechno outlets as a switch with EVE history support.
+Exposes multiple RC outlets as a outlet with EVE history and schedule support.

 #### InfluxDB